 1. The removal of production equipment or the failure to produce oil or gas, or the removal of production equipment or the failure to produce water from a source well, for one year constitutes abandonment of the well.
 The removal of injection equipment or the failure to use an injection well for one year constitutes abandonment of the well.
 The failure to plug a stratigraphic test hole within one year of reaching total depth constitutes abandonment of the well.
 The removal of treating plant equipment or the failure to use a treating plant for one year constitutes abandonment of the treating plant.
-The removal of saltwater handling facility equipment or the failure to use a saltwater handling facility for one year constitutes abandonment of the saltwater handling facility.
-An abandoned well must be plugged and its site must be reclaimed, an abandoned treating plant must be removed and its site must be reclaimed, pursuant to sections 43-02-03-34 and 43-02-03-34.1.
+The removal of saltwater handling facility equipment or the failure to use a saltwater handling facility.
+An abandoned well must be plugged and its site must be reclaimed, an abandoned treating plant must be removed and its site must be reclaimed, and an abandoned saltwater handling facility must be removed and its site must be reclaimed, pursuant to sections 43-02-03-34 and 43-02-03-34.1.
 A well not producing oil or natural gas in paying quantities for one year may be placed in abandoned-well status pursuant to subsection 1 of North Dakota Century Code section 38-08-04.
 If an injection well is inactive for extended periods of time, the commission may, after notice and hearing, require the injection well to be plugged and abandoned.